cerebris/jsonapi-resources/README.md

 ##### Fetchable Attributes

 By default all attributes are assumed to be fetchable.
-The list of fetchable attributes can be filtered by overriding the ```fetchable``` method.
-A contrived example that prevents the email from being returned for resources with an odd id:
+The list of fetchable attributes can be filtered by overriding the `fetchable` method.

+Here's a contrived example that prevents the email from being returned for resources with an odd `id`:

 ```
 class AuthorResource < JSON::API::Resource